 Cahan also congratulated the recipients of the other major 2018 CAA awards: Firelei Báez, winner of the 2018 Artist Award for Distinguished Body of Work; Kellie Jones, winner of the newly created Award for Excellence in Diversity; and Lowery Stokes Sims and Lynn Hershmann Leeson, winners of the Distinguished Feminist Awards.

 Pepón Osorio is best known for creating large-scale, densely-layered environments that capture the stories, dreams, and daily lives of real families.
-His collaborative projects have touched communities across the world, especially in the North Philadelphia neighborhoods near the Tyler School of Art, Osorio’s home as a teacher and scholar since 2006.
+His collaborative projects have touched communities across the world, especially in the North Philadelphia neighborhoods near the Tyler School of Art and Architecture, Osorio’s home as a teacher and scholar since 2006.
 His Philadelphia installations include “reForm” (2015-16, see above), a Temple Contemporary-commissioned collaboration with Philadelphia public school students, teachers, parents and neighbors impacted by the closure of nearby Fairhill Elementary School.
 The project, culminated in the creation of a participatory classroom at Tyler made up of assembled objects from the abandoned school building (read “The wrenching effects of closing a school,” The New York Times, Aug.
 8, 2015) and a series of free public programs tackling issues in education.
 His most recent work—“Side by Side” (2017), a site-specific installation at Cornell University in Ithaca, New York—is an upside-down house that tells the story of family whose world has been disrupted by the trauma of displacement.

 "reForm" by Pepón Osorio (photo by Constance Mensh)